 When would I use a probiotic supplement?

-With their influence on the immune system, digestion and overall health, probiotic supplements are often used after or during any kind of infections, after courses of antibiotics, after surgery, with digestive or mal-absorption issues and many other health issues.
+With their influence on the immune system, digestion and overall health, probiotic supplements are often used after or during any infections, after courses of antibiotics, after surgery, with digestive or mal-absorption issues and many other health issues.
 I suggest consulting with a whole health professional or a naturopath to discuss your specific health concerns.

 What is a prebiotic?

-The term prebiotic is defined as 'a non-digestible food ingredient that beneficially affects the host by selectively stimulating the growth and/or activity of one or a limited number of bacteria in the colon' (phew!).
-Ok, so in English ... a prebiotic is a substance that provides food and nutrition for the good bugs that live in our gut.
+Prebiotic is defined as ‘a non-digestible food ingredient that beneficially affects the host by selectively stimulating the growth and/or activity of one or a limited number of bacteria in the colon’ (phew!).
+Ok, so in English … a prebiotic is a substance that provides food and nutrition for the good bugs that live in our gut.
 Prebiotics in food are often polysaccharides or carbohydrates that cannot be broken down fully with digestion (hence the definition as a non-digestible food ingredient).
-When we think about components of food that cannot be fully broken down, our first inclination may be to think that these parts of food are useless in the diet, however this is not true for these beneficial nutrients.
+When we think about components of food that cannot be fully broken down, our first inclination may be to think that these parts of food are useless in the diet; however, this is not true for these beneficial nutrients.
 More than just providing food, prebiotics play an important role in creating a healthier environment or ecosystem of beneficial bacteria in the gut.